Welcome to Boston’s Premier Parking Facility!

 In the heart of Boston’s financial district, located under the landmark Norman B. Leventhal Park, this full-service parking facility is both convenient and pleasant to use.
 Enter on Pearl Street or Congress Street.
 From the gracious main lobby with its high-quality finishes, fresh flower arrangement and efficient cashier services, to the spacious well-lit parking levels with easy-to-follow directional signs and colorful graphics, you will find The Garage At Post Office Square to be Boston’s most convenient and enjoyable place to park!

 Dirty Windshield?
-We installed a windshield washing station on our Lobby level near the tire inflation station.
+Please use our windshield washing station on our Lobby level near the tire inflation station.

 While many businesses were hibernating during the pandemic, we installed 30 more Level 2 Electric Vehicle charging stations, bringing our facility total to 41 stations!
 Our stations are part of the Chargepoint network.
 There are eleven on the Lobby Level and six near the elevators on each of Levels 1-5.
-There is no fee to use the stations, but regular parking rates apply as you exit the Garage.
+Electricity costs $.25 per kWh at the stations.
+Regular parking rates apply as you exit the Garage.
 In order to provide access to the stations, EV’s must be moved to regular parking spaces once fully charged.
-In November 2024, 476 unique drivers used our stations for 1,399 charging sessions!
-We have avoided more than 794,021 kg of greenhouse gasses, the equivalent of planting more than 20,360 trees and letting them grow for 10 years.
+In February 2025, 440 unique drivers used our stations for 1,400 charging sessions!
+We have avoided more than 878,798 kg of greenhouse gasses, the equivalent of planting more than 22,533 trees and letting them grow for 10 years.

 Post Office Square is mitigating 100% of its electricity footprint with renewable energy under a 25-year Power Purchase Agreement, signed in 2016, partnering with MIT and Boston Medical Center, to purchase all of the output from Summit Farms, a solar project in North Carolina.
 It was the largest renewable energy project ever built in the US through an alliance of buyers and in aggregate, the expected 146 gigawatt-hours of emissions-free power per year will result in the abatement of 119,500 metric tons of carbon dioxide emissions — the equivalent of removing 25,250 cars from the road.
 Learn more about the project here.

-To conserve drinking water, The Garage at Post Office Square has recently installed an Integrated Water Management & Green Infrastructure system which uses reclaimed groundwater to flush our toilets.
-We use a blue dye to easily identify the non-potable water.
+To conserve drinking water, The Garage at Post Office Square’s Integrated Water Management & Green Infrastructure system uses reclaimed groundwater to flush our toilets.

 The seven-level Garage extends 80 feet beneath the street to a depth where groundwater saturates the soils.
 In order to prevent flooding, groundwater is collected in a deep well beneath Level 6.
 Since the Garage opened in 1990, excess groundwater in the well has been pumped into Boston’s combined stormwater/sewer system.